ejr-mechaqbit/compilation_code/lang_Assembly/nasm_/section_1/2_CPU_Architecture_Basics/README.md

  - `malloc()` allocates memory in the **heap**.
  - `free()` releases it to **prevent memory leaks**.

+ - [x] Example: Heap Allocation in Assembly (x86-64 Linux) In Assembly, heap memory is allocated using the `brk` or `mmap` system calls.

+ - [x] Allocating and Freeing Heap Memory

 #### 5. Summary Table

 |Segment      |Purpose                                |Access       |Growth Direction       |